 Why it’s important to cool your garage gym

-There are a couple of big problems with most garages that make them unbearably hot in the summer, especially when the overhead doors are shut:
+There are a couple of big problems with most garages that make them unbearably hot in the summer (and cold in the winter), especially when the overhead doors are shut:

 - Poorly insulated, especially if the doors are of cheap quality